 The bus to camp is optional.
 You can purchase the bus to camp for $20 at registration or add it by contacting the registrar (971-340-1608 or email Registrar@campfirecolumbia.org).
 Bus times and locations are listed in your session specific family pocket guide.
 Please note that the registrar is in the office weekdays 9am-5pm and is not be available on weekends.
 The bus fee is non-refundable.

 Everyone rides the bus back from camp and the cost is included in your session fees.
 If you have to arrange to pick up at camp, you must call the camp office and make special arrangements with the staff prior to the date of pickup.
-Staff can be reached at the camp office 503-695-6041.
+Staff can be reached at the camp office during the camp season at 503-695-6041.

 Your best bet to communicate any last minute issues or changes in your campers registration, or after hours and weekends, would be to call the staff at camp at 503-695-6041.
 Camp Fire Columbia has more than one type of programming for children, and a message left in the wrong voicemail box may not find the camp staff you intended to reach in a timely fashion.
 Likewise, the Registrar is generally in the office weekdays 9am -5pm and will make every attempt to return calls and emails within 24hrs within that schedule.
 The Registrar for Namanu can be reached at 971-340-1608.

-Families may also bring their camper to directly to Camp Namanu.
-Camp drop off time is scheduled based on camper units (e.g. Blue Wing, Robin Hill, Sherwood, etc).
-Please consult your Pocket Guide for arrival times.
+Families may also bring their camper directly to Camp Namanu.
+Camp drop off time is scheduled based on camper units (e.g. Blue Wing, Robin Hill, Sherwood, etc), and the bus schedule will be finalized in the spring.
 We have one road in and out of Camp Namanu.
 Please do your best to arrive at your designated time.

 All summer campers ride the bus home from Camp Namanu.